KatherLab/mopadi/README.md

 pip install -r requirements.txt
 ```

+Then obtain access to pretrained models on [Hugging Face](https://huggingface.co/KatherLab/MoPaDi).
+Once the environment is set up and access to models has been granted, you can run the example notebooks (all the necessary data for these examples has been provided).

 ## Pretrained Models

 Pretrained models can be found on [Hugging Face](https://huggingface.co/KatherLab/MoPaDi).
 If you have already obtained access to models in that repository, automatic download is set up in example notebooks.
 Included models are: